 Language learning apps should also keep content repeatable, and use sounds to engage young learners, like Zooper ABC Animals, which provides sound effects to go along with the narratives.
 Children find the apps fun, making them more likely to continue learning.

 When apps are aligned with students’ needs, they affect levels of achievement significantly.
-According to study by Maya Lopuch, the Director of Learning Design and Analytics at eSpark Learning, students who used an app along with traditional classroom learning methods achieved 165% of their expected learning gains.
+According to a study by Maya Lopuch, the Director of Learning Design and Analytics at eSpark Learning, students who used an app along with traditional classroom learning methods achieved 165% of their expected learning gains.
 Students also went from the 51st to the 60th percentile after using an iPad for three months.
 They find learning with apps fun, and so can sustain this progress.

 When technology is embraced, a child’s learning potential is increased.
 Gamification allows a child to learn Arabic subconsciously, and have a more rewarding learning experience through a stimulating, interactive app.